Spherical collapse in reconstructed dark energy models: Matter density perturbation and spherical collapse

-Another quantity of interest to study the clustering of dark matter in a spherically collapsing scenario is the critical density contrast at collapse ($\delta_c$).
-It is defined as the value of the linear density contrast at the redshift where the non-linear density contrast diverges.
-Changing the initial condition in the differential equation (equation (\ref{del_nonlin_a})), we can figure out the critical density contrast $\delta_c$ as a function of redshift at the collapse ($z_c$).
-The curves of $\delta_c(z_c)$ for the $w_{eff}$ and $w$CDM model are shown in figure \ref{fig:delc_delv}.
-The critical density at collapse $\delta_c$ as a function of redshift is also important to study the distribution of galaxy cluster number count or the number dark matter halos.
+Critical density of contrast ($\delta_c$) is another important quantity in the study of spherical collapse.
+The critical density contrast $\delta_c$ is the value of linear density constant at the time of collapse.
+The redshift of collapse changes with the change of initial values of $\delta$ and $\delta'$.
+Using the same initial conditions in linear density contrast equation (eq(\ref{del_lin_a})) the value of critical density contrast can be obtained.
+Thus changing the initial conditions, the critical density contrast $(\delta_c)$ can be achieved as a function of redshift ($z_c$).
+In the present analysis, only the initial value of $\delta$ is varied, the initial value of $\delta'$ is kept unchanged.
+The curves of $\delta_c(z_c)$ for the $w_{eff}$ and $w$CDM model are shown in figure \ref{fig:delc}.
+The plots in figure \ref{fig:delc} clearly show that the $\delta_c(z_c)$ follows the same evolution for both the reconstructed dark energy models.
+The $\delta_c(z_c)$ is essential in the study of spherical collapse and number count of dark matter halos along redshift.